richardzhs/unfolding_response_matrix_estimation/README.md

 * `Drell-Yan.R`: Estimates the response matrix for Drell–Yan events.

 * `demo.ipynb`: Demonstrates the unfolding procedure using the estimated response matrices.
 This script reproduces the main results presented in the paper.

+* `utils.R`: Uitility functions used for estimating the response matrices.